ratwolfzero/hopalong/README.md

 <https://github.com/ratwolfzero/hopalong_python>

-For information on implementing the Signum function in Rust, see:
+For information on the implementation of the Signum function in Rust, see:

 <https://docs.rs/num-traits/latest/num_traits/sign/fn.signum.html>